 Single-game betting opened up every bet type to Canadians, ranging from moneylines to prop bets to totals wagers and point spreads.
 And that’s just the tip of the iceberg.

 Those bet types, among the many others, allow bettors to be more invested in events and games, and the provinces will benefit, too.
 It is expected that the Canadian market could bring in $28 billion in wagers within five years for sportsbooks that will create revenue for Canada.
 The multitude of markets that are available for single-game betting is expected to open up Canada to a massive surge in growth for the hobby.
 With private sportsbooks clamouring to offer their services to Canadians, provincial sportsbooks have no choice but to come in and offer up full markets to stay competitive.

-How will single-game betting be implemented across Canada?
+How was single-game betting implemented across Canada?